DREAM IT, BUILD IT

 Civil engineering is an awesome field to go into.
 There are so many specialties you could focus your career on, and all of them are pivotal to the function of society,” he says.
 “ONU molded me into a versatile, problem-solving engineer, ready to take on any challenge.
 The curriculum is comprehensive, the professors are knowledgeable and willing to help, and the opportunities are endless.
 I’m extremely proud to call ONU my alma mater.

 Lee Saunders graduated in 2012 with his Bachelor of Science in Civil Engineering.
 At Northern, he was active in the American Society of Civil Engineers and the Joint Engineering Council.
 He played Club Ultimate Frisbee and Club Soccer all four years.
 He also participated in the Concrete Canoe Competition, and his team made it to nationals two times.
 During the summers, he interned with the Ohio Department of Transportation, Brown and Caldwell, and R.E.
 Warner and Associates.
-Today, he’s an engineer at Hull & Associates, where he works on projects in five market segments – including a landfill gas to energy project.
-He’s also working on getting a master’s degree in renewable and clean energy.
+Today, he’s an engineer at Haley & Aldrich, where he works in their Energy, Industry, and Mining business unit.

 OUTCOMES AND COURSES